jxxcarlson/elm-microscheme/docs/docs/about.md

 Elm-Microscheme is an implementation of a tiny subset of Scheme written in [Elm](https://elm-lang.org).
-Since the aim of the project is educational — to underestand how to build a Scheme interpreter — I intend to keep the codebase very small.
+Since the aim of the project is educational — to understand how to build a Scheme interpreter — I intend to keep the codebase very small even as I work to add new features, e.g., a proper treatment of environments.
 A good exercise is to fork the project and add whatever features to it that you find interesting or useful.